ChengdaoYang/NYC_Yellow_Cab_Project/README.md

 an optimal strategies for a taxi driver for in day base on the data via machine learn, statistical test, integer programing and tailored algorithm base on graph theory.
-The problem as we defined is NP-hard, and we are yet to delivery the best strategies for it, due to time and life constrains for us, humans.
+The problem as we defined is NP-hard。
+After a week working on it, we are yet to delivery the best strategies for it, due to time and life constrains for us, humans.
 LOL, yes, another NP-hard problem, :P